daviscook477/ToaMistakeTracker/README.md

 * I really need to setup a way to track team mistakes since the following mistakes shouldn't be for individual players
-* I don't think the guardians boulder is registering on the right tick. wait no I think I'm just an idiot and made is a 3x3 need to check to see whether it really is a 3x3 or if it's only the one tile.
+* I don't think the guardians boulder is registering on the right tick. wait no I think I'm just an idiot and made is a 3x3 need to check to see whether it really is a 3x3 or if it's only the one tile. it really is a 3x3 it just registers a tick later

 * why isn't the teleport damage mistake being tracked right?
-* need to verify whether the team mistakes stuff is working correctly
-* how do I make the lux grub mistakes work out as intended? currently if you plank and run back into the room it will trigger the mistake again. is there a way to detect this w/o duplicates?
-* additionally, I need to figure out what the grouped deaths bit is supposed to do, and figure out why it's not working with the changes I've made here.
+* what is the vespula grub sting animation id? is it unique to the grub stinging -> yes it worked!!!
+* flame wall detection logic (some number of ticks) 5809 appeared 5816 disappeared
+* olm auto mistake detection
+* **Olm standard attack** non-jad prayer miss (no announcement) 1339p mage - 1340p range
+* shaman barney 1295 gfx obj it really is in a 5x5 around them not just a 3x3 -> yes it really is.
+* ok the vespula grub sting animation is not sufficient. it *can* do that animation after stinging.
+* I should check for the combination of vespula sting + grub hp ratio b/c just the sting animation is not enough.

 Team mistakes: